se-panfilov/vue-notifications/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Legal Disclaimer

+This project is provided "as is", without warranty of any kind.
+The authors and contributors disclaim all liability for any damages arising from its use, inability to use, or performance.
+Users are responsible for ensuring compliance with applicable laws and regulations in their jurisdiction, including but not limited to:

+- European Union: Cyber Resilience Act (CRA) and Artificial Intelligence Act (AI Act)
+- United States: Uniform Commercial Code (UCC) and Export Administration Regulations (EAR)
+- China: Cybersecurity Law
+- India: Information Technology Act

+For details, see the full [DISCLAIMER.md](DISCLAIMER.md) file.

 [1]: https://github.com/se-panfilov/mini-toastr